 Pharmacometrics is defined as the science that quantifies drug, disease and clinical trial information to aid efficient drug development, regulatory decisions, and rational therapeutic decision making in patients.
 It uses models that are generally based on pharmacology, physiology, genetic constitution, and/or disease for quantitative analysis of interactions between drugs and patients.
 The domain of pharmacometrics includes the application of techniques that address the interactions between pharmacokinetics, pharmacodynamics, pharmacogenomics, and disease progression with a focus on populations and variability in the exposure-response relationship.

 The goal of the Sheiner-Beal Pharmacometrics Award is to recognize outstanding achievements at the forefront of research or leadership in pharmacometrics and/or application of pharmacometric concepts and techniques to enhance research, development, regulatory evaluation, and/or utilization of therapeutic products.
+Click here to see the award history and criteria.

 The candidate must be an investigator or leader who is actively advancing the scientific discipline of pharmacometrics and/or its impact on research, development, regulatory evaluation, or utilization of therapeutic products, and is capable of delivering an engaging and comprehensive lecture on pharmacometrics.
 The award is intended to recognize clinical pharmacologists, clinician scientists, computational scientists, statisticians, and others in academia, industry, government agencies, or consulting whose work falls within the scope of the definition of pharmacometrics.